Bristol Engineer Volunteers: 48th GHQ Troops RE

 In line with the RE practice of retaining numbers from disbanded divisions for freestanding HQs, the disbandment of 48th (SM) Division's HQRE was quickly followed by the creation of 48th GHQ Troops RE (48th GHQTRE) under Lt-Col G.H.
 Edwards.
-In May 1944 this was at Putney in South London, later at Iver, Buckinghamshire, mobilising for overseas service.
+In May 1944, this was at Putney in South London, later at Iver, Buckinghamshire, mobilising for overseas service.
 Lieutenant-Col Edwards spent much of his time representing the Chief Engineer of 21st Army Group at various meetings.
 Once the Allied invasion of Normandy (Operation Overlord) began on 6 June, 48th GHQTRE prepared to cross with the follow-up force.
-On 25 June Nos 2 and 3 Dog Platoons were placed under its command (the dogs were being trained to detect mines) and in July and August it oversaw the mobilisation of a group of Artizan Works Companies, RE, as Army Troops Companies for 21st Army Group.
+On 25 June, Nos 2 and 3 Dog Platoons were placed under its command (the dogs were being trained to detect mines) and in July and August it oversaw the mobilisation of a group of Artizan Works Companies, RE, as Army Troops Companies for 21st Army Group.
 (Note: 727 Artizan Works Coy was disbanded and 672, 695, 705 and 760 were converted.)
-On 2 October 48th GHQTRE was ordered to move to its marshalling area, and on 11 October it disembarked in France.
+On 2 October, 48th GHQTRE was ordered to move to its marshalling area, and on 11 October it disembarked in France.

 48th GHQTRE moved up to Brussels on 22 October, where it was ordered to form four works sections (228, 229, 230 and 231) and a stores section (No 34) from the personnel of 858 Quarrying Company, RE.
 Despite shortages of officers and RE specialists, as well as vehicles and equipment, the first of these was completed by the end of November and they were posted to the Lines of Communications RE during December.
 48th GHQTRE was then tasked with reforming and training the 1st Engineer Battalion of the Belgian Army at Knokke.
-This work continued in early 1945 with 2nd and 3rd Battalions and by early April the Belgian Government had issued calling-up papers for a fourth engineer battalion, which was to be trained in mine-lifting, a major task in the liberated areas of Belgium and the Netherlands.
+This work continued in early 1945 with the 2nd and 3rd Battalions; by early April, the Belgian Government had issued calling-up papers for a fourth engineer battalion, which was to be trained in mine-lifting, a major task in the liberated areas of Belgium and the Netherlands.
 This work continued after VE Day until August 1945, when the remaining personnel of 48th GHQTRE were transferred to the RE Training School at Knokke, and the headquarters was disbanded on 31 August.